etgrieco/ruby-chess/README.md

 ```

-My other work also took advantage of Ruby's introspection features to keep the overall codebase as readable as possible.
+This coding approach also takes advantage of Ruby's introspection features to keep the overall codebase as readable as possible.
 For example, an `is_{PIECE}` method missing method was built to easily look for specific pieces, especially when implementing special moves such as castling:

 ```Ruby
 class Piece